Kamperhub/kamperhub-app/src/FIREBASE_SETUP_CHECKLIST.md

 ### Step 4: CRITICAL - Ensure Firestore Database Exists

-The most common server error after a correct setup is `5 NOT_FOUND`, `failed to fetch`, or a server crash.
+The most common server error after a correct setup is `5 NOT_FOUND` or `16 UNAUTHENTICATED`.
 This error means your backend code tried to connect to a Firestore database, but one has not been created in your project yet.
 You must do this manually.

 1. Go to the [Firebase Console](https://console.firebase.google.com/) and select your project from Step 2.
 2. In the left-hand navigation under "Build", click on **Firestore Database**.